srg-imperial/GrayC/ISSTA-2023-AE/README.md

 cp -r /home/user42/fuzzers/copy_5/llvm-csmith-5/llvm-fuzzer-build/fuzzer-output-directory-prev/* AFLCompiler
 ```

-**Throughput of Fuzzing**.
+**Throughput of Fuzzing** (Section 5.2).
 Next, we describe how to get the results for Section 5.2 and Table 5.
 For this you need to use the results from *small.sh scripts.
 Run the following scripts:
 ```
 TODO
 ```

-**Coverage**.
+**Coverage** (Section 5.3).
 We measure coverage for several sets when evaluationg GrayC ability to find additional new coverage in GCC-12 and LLVM-13.
 We measure coveage with gcov-10 and gfauto.
 Please check both are installed correctly before starting this part (including gcov, gcc and cc versions).

 --- OLD TEXT --- NEED TO RUN AND MOVE UP
 ### gfauto tool